Page images

 31. Gunilda, daughter to king Canute and Emma, Wife to Henry the third Emperor, accus'd of inchaftity, is defended by her English page in combat against a giant-like adversary; who by him at two blows is flain, &c.
 Speed in the Life of Canute.

-32. Hardiknute dying in his cups, an example to riot.
+32. Hardiknute dying in his cups, an example to

-33. Edward Confeffor's divorceing and imprisoning his noble wife Editha, Godwin's daughter; wherein is fhowed his over-affection to strangers the cause of Godwin's infurrection, wherein Godwin's forbearance of battel 'prais'd, and the English moderation on both fides magnified.
+33. Edward Confeffor's divorceing and imprisoning his noble wife Editha, Godwin's daughter; wherein is fhowed his over-affection to ftrangers the cause of Godwin's infurrection, wherein Godwin's forbearance of battel 'prais'd, and the English moderation on both fides magnified.
 His flackness to redress the corrupt Clergy, and fuperftitious pretence of chastity.

+ABRAM from MOREA, or ISAAC redeem'd.
 The Oeconomy may be thus.
-The fifth or fixth day after Abraham's departure, Eleazer Abram's fteward, firft alone, and then with the Chorus, difcourfe of Abraham's strange voyage, their mistress' forrow and perplexity accompanied with frightful dreams; and tell the manner of his rifing by night, taking his fervants and his fon with him.
+The fifth or fixth day after Abraham's departure, Eleazer Abram's fteward, firft alone, and then with the Chorus, difcourfe of Abraham's strange voyage, their miftrefs' forrow and perplexity accompanied with frightful dreams; and tell the manner of his rifing by night, taking his fervants and his fon with him.
 Next may come forth Sarah herself; after the Chorus, or Ifmael, or Agar; next some shepherd or company of merchants paffing through the mount in the time that Abram was in the midwork, relate to Sarah what they faw.
 Hence lamentation, fears, wonders; the matter in the mean

 The Scene, the Court.